-Acceptance on to a course will be subject to satisfactory health clearance and a disclosure and barring service (DBS) check.
+Acceptance on to a course is subject to satisfactory health clearance and a disclosure and barring service (DBS) check.
 Having a criminal conviction or caution won't automatically bar you from working in the NHS.

-Gaining a place on a direct-entry course to midwifery is highly competitive, so you should aim to apply early.
+Gaining a place on a direct entry course into midwifery is highly competitive, so you should aim to apply as early as possible.

 You will need to show:

-- ability to communicate with a diverse range of women and to explain things clearly to them;
+- the ability to communicate well and clearly with a diverse range of women

-- a caring and calm manner for dealing with women and their families in emotional situations;
+- a caring and calm manner for dealing with emotional situations

 - a commitment to equal treatment for all women, irrespective of their background or circumstances.

 Pre-entry experience in a caring role within health and social care is a distinct advantage.
-Many midwives with previous nursing experience believe that it was useful when they started midwifery training.
+Many midwives with previous nursing experience believe that this was useful when they started midwifery training.